Mid Cornwall · PL26

 Loft Conversions in St Stephen-in-Brannel

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Stephen-in-Brannel, that work is shaped by the place itself — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional clay-village terraces and Victorian villas.
+A St Stephen-in-Brannel brief starts on the street, not the screen — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward post-war estates and traditional clay-village terraces.

 Local context